-When we discuss about freshwater fishes, then nobody forget to enlist Molly fish.
+When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

-Molly fish is the most common fish that I am sure, everyone has seen once at some point.
-Mollies are easy to maintain, care, and beautiful in looks.
+Mollyfish is the most common fish that I am sure everyone has seen once at some point.
+Mollies are easy to maintain and care for and are beautiful.

-Even a beginner can start fish keeping hobby with these non-aggressive fishes.
+Even a beginner can start a fish-keeping hobby with these non-aggressive fish.
 They are active and available in all shapes and colors.

 Mollies will add color and variety to your tank.
 They are also famous for their unique behavior and personality.
 Watching them swim will help reduce anxiety and keep engaged to them.